-Step 2 – Facility Audit
+Step 2 – Facility Audit and Project Review

-Step 3 – Incentive Reservation
+Step 3 – Reserve Incentives

 Step 4 – Project Inspection and Enroll in DR Program

-Step 5 – First Incentive Payment
+Step 5 – Incentive Payment

-Step 6 – Participation in DR Season
+Step 6 – Participate in DR Events

 Step 1 – Project Screening and Enrollment:

-Step 2 – Facility Audit:
+Step 2 – Facility Audit and Project Review:

 There is still no obligation at this step!
-The facility audit (conducted onsite and/or remotely) and audit report are normally completed by your vendor.
-If you are not working with a vendor, the ADR Team is available to assist with conducting the audit and completing the audit report.
+The facility audit (conducted onsite and/or remotely) and audit report can also be completed by your vendor.
+If you are not working with a vendor, the ADR Program Team is available to assist with conducting the audit and completing the audit report.

 Guidelines for the audit report document, and minimum information required, can be found here:

-Step 3 – Incentive Reservation:
+Step 3 – Reserve Incentives:

 Step 4 – Project Inspection and Enroll in DR Program:

-- Vendor completes the PGE ADR Installation Form
+- Vendor completes the ADR Installation Form

-Step 5 – First Incentive Payment (60% of Total Incentive):
+Step 5 – Incentive Payment:

-The ADR Team provides the Installation and Verification Report to PG&E. PG&E authorizes and issues the first incentive payment following approval of the Report, and the ADR Team delivers the payment to you.
+The ADR Team provides the Installation and Verification Report to PG&E. PG&E authorizes and issues the incentive payment following approval of the Report, and the ADR Team delivers the payment to you.

-Step 6 – Participation During DR Season:
+Step 6 – Participate in DR Events:

 Participate in each event of your respective DR Program for five years for standard applications and 3 years for FastTrack applications.